Mille Lacs Lake: Fishing

 The lake has many species of fish including walleye, northern pike, muskie, jumbo perch, smallmouth bass, largemouth bass, black crappie, burbot, and tullibee.
 It is one of Minnesota's most popular fishing lakes.
 Ice fishing houses number in the thousands during the winter.
 It is a prime spawning grounds for walleye.
 Billions of walleye eggs and fry are produced there every year.
 In the absence of a thermocline, fish can travel the whole area of the lake.

+The population of walleye (Sander vitreus) reached an all-time low in 2016, along with a decrease in cisco (Coregonus artedi) abundance.
+These population decreases were attributed to high temperatures, high fishing pressure, and cannibalism of juvenile walleye.
+However, a steady increase in the walleye population was observed throughout 2023 and 2024, leading to less restricted fishing regulations from the Minnesota Department of Natural Resources.

+The fishing regulations for the Mille Lacs Band of Ojibwe differ from the regulations for the public.
+While the fishing regulations for the public are subject to change season-by-season, the Mille Lacs Band of Ojibwe retain their fishing, hunting, and harvesting rights from the 1837 Treaty.
+The Band's fishing and hunting are regulated by their Conservation Code.

 History

 Archaeologists indicate that the area around the lake is one of the earliest known sites of human settlement in the state of Minnesota.
 The Rum River drains from Lake Mille Lacs into the Mississippi River to the south at present-day Anoka.

 On early French maps, the lake was also identified as Lac Buade or Minsisaugaigun.
 On a 1733 map by Henry Popple, Mille Lacs Lake is shown as "Lake Miſsiſsucaigan or Baude".
 As late as 1843, it was referred to as "Mini Sagaigonin or Mille Lacs" on United States government maps.

 The lake is known in Dakota as Bdé Wakháŋ (Spiritual/Mystic Lake).
 The Mdewakanton group of the Santee Sioux identified by their location around the lake.
 In Ojibwe, the lake is known as Misi-zaaga'igan megwe Midaaswaakogamaakaan (Grand/Great/Big Lake in the Region of a Thousand Lakes), or simply as Misi-zaaga'igan (Grand Lake), as it is the largest lake in the Brainerd Lakes Area.
 Likewise, the French named the lake as "Mille Lacs Lake" (Lac des Mille Lacs), as the Brainerd Lakes Area was called "Region of Thousand Lakes" (Pays des Mille Lacs).

 Areas around the lake are protected and available to the public in state parks: Father Hennepin State Park and Mille Lacs Kathio State Park.
 Portions of the Mille Lacs Indian Reservation, of the federally recognized Mille Lacs Ojibwe, border the lake.

 In 2013, a windblown wall of ice, called an ice shove, moved off the lake and damaged houses on the lake shore.